nevermore19/chessClock/README.md

 (TODO)

 # Code
-The project was initially prototyped using an Arduino sketch (.ino file created by @Wiktor-Sikora) to verify hardware functionality.
+The project was initially prototyped using an Arduino sketch (.ino file created by [Username](https://github.com/Wiktor-Sikora))to verify hardware functionality.
 Once the concept was validated, the final application was rewritten in C.